-The College has implemented these initiatives along with others to attract, develop, retain and graduate students which we believe will allow the College to experience a moderate increase in enrollment over the next five years.
-Our goal is to have our enrollment back up to 2500 students by the year 2025.
+The College has implemented these initiatives along with others to attract, develop, retain and graduate students which we believe will allow the College to maintain and hopefully even experience a moderate increase in enrollment over the next five years.
+Our revised goal is to have our enrollment back up to at least 2000 students by the year 2025 which is somewhat aggressive, given the trends in the industry and our area but we feel our multiple initiatives will position us well for achieving this goal.